 Review the privacy settings on your other social media accounts, too, from LinkedIn down to Twitter, Snapchat and Pinterest.

 If you only use a site to connect with a small circle of friends, then you can probably select the most restrictive privacy settings for the greatest protection.
-For help, try these social media privacy setting tips from the Center for Identity at the University of Texas at Austin.
+For help, try these social media null from the Center for Identity at the University of Texas at Austin.